altinhykolli/teamway-rest-application/readme.md

     ```

 7. **Access the Application**:
-    Open your web browser and navigate to `http://localhost:5000`.
+    - Open your web browser and navigate to `http://localhost:5000`.

+8. **Test API Endpoints with Swagger UI**

+    - Open your web browser and navigate to `http://localhost:5000/apidocs`.

 ## Application Structure